Rasalp1/canvas-lm/TERMS_OF_SERVICE.md

 ## 19. Acknowledgments

-By using Canvas LM, you acknowledge that:
+By using Canvs LM, you acknowledge that:
 1. You have read and understood these Terms
 2. You agree to comply with all applicable laws and policies
 3. You understand the limitations and risks of the service